bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Converts a date from its ISO-8601 representation.
+### Converts a date from its ISO-8601 representation

 -   Use `datetime.datetime.fromisoformat()` to convert the given ISO-8601 date to a `datetime.datetime` object.

 ```py
 from datetime import datetime